In case you don’t have enough SEO-related acronyms to keep track of, here’s one more: YMYL.

 - Establish the purpose of the page.
 It’s usually best to cover a single, overarching theme per article.
 There are exceptions to that rule, of course (for example, listicles).
 As a rule of thumb, though, you’ll confuse people if you try to hit them with too many subjects at once.
 Demonstrate your expertise with single-subject articles.

 - Provide detailed, thorough content.
-Here’s another rule of thumb: long form content will more likely establish you as an expert in your field than a brief, 500-word piece.
+Here’s another rule of thumb: long-form content will more likely establish you as an expert in your field than a brief, 500-word piece.
 Research your subject thoroughly and share what you’ve learned from your studies.
-That’s how you’ll convince readers that you know your stuff, and will improve your YMYL SEO.
+That’s how you’ll convince readers that you know your stuff, and will improve your SEO.

 - Link to other expert pages.
 When you link to peer-reviewed articles or news articles written by other experts, you’re making it clear that you’ve done your homework.
 Google quality raters will take note.

 - Provide actionable advice.
 Don’t just show off your knowledge, use your knowledge.
 Specifically, tell people how to apply the information you’re sharing to make their lives better.

 - Include author bios.
 At the end of your content, add a biography with proof of your expertise in the subject.
 Be sure to include a professional portrait as well.

 - Make your address and phone number visible at all times.
-Don’t make readers hunt for your contact info; keep it up front and easy to find on your YMYL website.
+Don’t make readers hunt for your contact info; keep it up front and easy to find on your website.